8ctopus/stats-table/README.md

     composer require 8ctopus/stats-table

-_NOTE_: This package requires php 8.4, if you are not using it yet, you can require the `symfony/polyfill-php84` package.
+_NOTE_: This package uses `array_all` which exists only in php 8.4, if you are not using it yet, you must require `symfony/polyfill-php84` package.

 ## usage